kricha/insta_bot/README.md

 ```
 insta_login=yourInstaLogin insta_password=yourInstaPassword env/bin/python like_my_feed.py
 ```
-`--debug`  - use for getting debug information in console
-`--chrome` - for using Chrome webdriver instead of PhantomJS
-`--count 10` - for liking just 10 posts from feed
+`--debug`  - use for getting debug information in console `--count 10` - for liking just 10 posts from feed

 Like posts until last liked.